 1. Each hero journey has a tension arc

-Well-made stories are told from the perspective of the hero.
-This is usually the customer.
-The beginning is essential, because we ask ourselves: Does that have anything to do with me?
-If the answer is "yes" and the whole thing is relevant for us, we keep listening.
-If it does not matter to us, our brain simply shuts off.
+Well-made stories are told from the hero's perspective.
+They mostly follow the course of a hero's journey.
+Very important: They are told from the perspective of the hero, not from the perspective of the company.
+Ego postings have no place in it.
+Because the hero is usually the customer.
+The beginning is essential because we ask ourselves: does this have anything to do with me?
+If the answer is “yes” and the whole thing is relevant to us, we continue to listen.
+If it doesn't matter to us, our brains simply switch off.

 People love heroes above all when they pursue a noble goal and grow beyond themselves.
 The narrative of a so-called heroic journey follows.
 This leads to a glorious end along a stress curve from a suboptimal initial range over obstacles and blockages, errors and confusion or agony and near-collapses.